Jroshan106/Fella-Flix/README.md

 ## ⚠️ Disclaimer

-FellaFLIX is a UI concept and educational project. **We do not host, upload, or control any of the video content.** All media is streamed directly from third-party APIs and services.
+FellaFLIX is a UI concept and educational project. **I do not host, upload, or control any of the video content.** All media is streamed directly from third-party APIs and services.
 We highly recommend using an ad-blocker (like uBlock Origin or the Brave Browser) when interacting with free third-party embeds to prevent intrusive popups.